RobsonMaciel/UUML_Generator/README.md

   - `Components`: cyan
   - `HUD`: green
   - etc...
-- Smooth arrows, spacing, and organized layout.
+- Smooth arrows, spacing, and organized layout

 ## 🚀 How to Use

 1. Make sure you have **Java 17+** installed.
-2. Download `plantuml.jar` and place it in the project folder.
+2. Go to the `src` folder.
+All code, the executable, icon, and `plantuml.jar` are there.
 3. Run `UnrealUML_APP.py` (or the compiled `.exe`).
 4. The app will:
-   - Detect your `Source` folder.
+   - Detect your `CodeExamples` folder (with Unreal C++ headers for testing)
-   - Generate `.puml` based on Unreal C++ headers.
+   - Generate `.puml` based on Unreal C++ headers
-   - Clean the `.puml` file.
+   - Clean the `.puml` file
-   - Render `.svg` with PlantUML.
+   - Render `.svg` with PlantUML
-   - Open the final SVG automatically.
+   - Open the final SVG automatically

 ## ⚙️ Requirements